-Push is rated PG-13 for intense sequences of violence and action, brief strong language, smoking and a scene of teen drinking.
+Why is Push rated PG-13?
+Push is rated PG-13 by the MPAA for intense sequences of violence and action, brief strong language, smoking and a scene of teen drinking.

 Despite it’s PG-13 rating, this film contains excessive depictions of violence.
 Using their ability to control the minds of others, pushers force two people to put a gun in their mouth and pull the trigger.
 Soldiers are commanded to shoot one another while other characters are convinced to murder their partners.
 A child watches his father killed; another youngster sees her mother kidnapped.
 Victims are injected with a radioactive serum that causes convulsions and usually death.
 Characters are kicked, punched, dropped, knocked down a flight of stairs and thrown against a wall during hand-to-hand combat.
 They are also shot at, impaled, threatened with weapons and killed.
 Individuals with the ability to emit high-frequency screams cause glass objects to break, eardrums to rupture, fish to explode and brains to burst.
 Frequent bloody injuries are depicted along with news-style clips of explosions, destruction and secret experimentation.
 A young girl sees visions of her own and others’ deaths.
 Characters play games of chance.
 Numerous characters smoke and drink.
 A teen consumes a bottle of alcohol and is portrayed as drunk in a comedic context.
 A couple briefly kisses.
 A man comments on having sexual relations with a woman.
 A strong sexual expletive, numerous uses of scatological slang and some terms of Deity are used.

 More parents' guide for Push after the break...

 Both Nick and Cassie are orphaned as young children.
 Why do you think there is no explanation given for how they survived on their own?
 Where does Cassie get her money?

 After discovering his unique talent, why does Nick neglect the opportunity to develop it?